 Feasibility studies at NSE are one of the most important and exciting activities in our program, as this is where many of our success stories begin.
 Our concept evaluations a powerful and effective tool for identifying the commercialization potential and progress plan for your business idea.
 In addition, inventors get an opportunity to meet tomorrow’s entrepreneurs – resourceful and hard-working business developers that want to be a part of the journey.
 NSE already has several success stories from collaboration with external inventors – and we want to create more!

-Throughout the fall, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!
+Throughout the fall of 2018, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!

 Selected ideas will be subjected to a feasibility study over an intensive five-day period.
 Deliverables are a final written report and a presentation before an external panel as well as the inventor.